 We experience a lot of loss with chronic pain and this is but one facet that is difficult to deal with.
 People want to be productive.
 Want the financial stability.
 Want to challenge themselves.
 We do accept when we can’t but it doesn’t stop us from wanting it.
 We just have to replace it with other things.

-Personally I want to work from home.
+Personally, I want to work from home.
 I have this desire to work within an environment I can control with somewhat flexibility.
-I believe I would be capable of a great deal more in this environment due to the fact I already manage my environment to do my writing, image creation and blogging.
-Ideally if I could find a niche on the net I would be more functional and productive.
+I believe I would be capable of a great deal more in this environment due to the fact I already manage my environment to do my writing, image creation, and blogging.
+Ideally, if I could find a niche on the net I would be more functional and productive.
 Such is life though.
 I am looking.
 And maybe I can supplement what I am doing now.

-I used to find with FM I had to adapt a lot in the workplace to function with it.
+I used to find with FM I had to adopt a lot in the workplace to function with it.
 There are a lot of tricks and tips I figured out to functionally work with FM.